CompEvol/beast2-site/_posts/2024-10-01-when-low-ess-is-ok.md

 Sometimes ESSs can be slightly low for parameters that are not of interest, like the kappa parameter for the HKY model when the research question revolves around the age of the tree.
 Care must be taken to let these somewhat reduced ESSs slip though: make sure the distributions of individual MCMC runs match.

 It is much preferred though to fix the problem by increasing the weight of operators that do proposals for these nuisance parameters, run the MCMC a bit longer, or apply any of the other techniques [to increase ESS](http://www.beast2.org/2019/08/01/increasing-ess.html).

+## Low ESS on individual runs, but good on combined runs

+It is standard practice to run your analysis multiple times from different starting positions (i.e. using different seeds for the random number generator).
+It is possible for MCMC -- being a randomised algorithm -- to get stuck in local optima, and the way to detect this is by doing multiple runs.
+If individual runs show low ESS for some parameter values, but combining the trace logs results in good ESS values, this is confirmation these parameters were sampled from the same distribution.